PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 eighteen unsafe transactional no-op cases.
 A sequential YuNet comparison against the preceding checkpoint emits five byte-identical artifacts.

+The exact RELU/Split all-output compatibility island is owned by `passes/split_all_outputs_layout.py`.
+It recognizes one private typed NHWC-to-NCHW Transpose, RELU, an equal channel Split, and exactly one typed inverse Transpose on every Split output.
+The former 182-line lowerer implementation is a thin compatibility dispatcher at both unchanged ordered positions, and both calls supply Session `LayoutState`.

+The Split axis must be a private or shared immutable INT32/INT64 scalar constant normalized to channel axis one.
+A declared `numSplits`, when present, must equal the output count.
+The static input channel must divide evenly and every Split output must have the exact equal NCHW shape; independently compatible dynamic signatures are converted to NHWC.
+This deliberately rejects the former synthetic fixture's invalid unequal 2/4 metadata for a six-channel two-way TFLite `SPLIT`; the corrected contract is 3/3.

+Both permutation buffers, source provenance, producer uniqueness, graph order, private intermediate boundaries, exact fan-out, dtype, per-tensor quantization, static/dynamic shape relations, and physical layout are resolved before a plan exists.
+The pre-Transpose output feeds only RELU, the RELU output feeds only Split, and each Split output feeds only its owned inverse adapter.
+Every consumer of an inverse-adapter result must occur later in graph order.
+Public intermediate, duplicate producer, missing tensor, variable/constant intermediate, per-axis quantization, contradictory layout, or stale order rejects the complete candidate without mutation.

+All downstream input replacements are grouped by operator and exact slot.
+A single Concat may therefore consume several former adapter outputs, and one former output may have several later consumers, without one rewrite replacing another.
+The existing Split tensor names survive and acquire NHWC metadata;
+the adapter-output aliases and removed pre-Transpose tensor are pruned only after success.

+An exclusive Split axis changes from one to three in place.
+A shared axis receives one deterministic clone with the same TensorIR/NumPy INT32 or INT64 dtype, quantization, layout metadata, and provenance, while unrelated users retain the original value.
+The immutable plan captures tensor/operator contracts, every input slot, metadata, clone name, and removal.
+It is resolved again immediately before apply, then one differential `ModelIRGraphIndex` updates inputs and compacts every adapter removal.
+Graph-ordered candidates, an optional rewrite limit bounded by current candidate count, differential LayoutState updates, and success-only pruning replace the raw repeated map build and unbounded fixed-point loop.

+Pre-extraction audit covered this owner together with the adjacent exact Conv/Concat and direct Split/Conv/Concat bridge roots.
+All 41 sequential invocations on YuNet, FastestDet, HumanSeg, OSNet, and SiNet were zero-match;
+the all-output root accounted for 12 invocations.
+Thirty-two focused owner and active-fixture tests cover two/three branches, INT32/INT64 and negative axes, static/dynamic signatures, exact numerical equivalence, combined and multiple consumers, shared-axis cloning, candidate limits, idempotence, GraphIndex, LayoutState, and nineteen transactional rejection cases.
+The adjacent indexed owners and complete architecture suite pass together, and sequential YuNet conversion reproduces all five fixed artifact hashes.

 The adjacent singleton gate/Conv/Concat compatibility island is owned by `passes/singleton_gate_layout.py`.
 The former lowerer implementation mixed matching, metadata writes, consumer rewiring, and operator deletion in one